waiwera/waiwera/doc/user/setup_time.rst

 .. index:: time; start, time; stop

 The **"start"** and **"stop"** values in the "time" object are numbers specifying the start and stop times for the simulation.
-The "stop" value can also be given the ``null`` value (or simply not be specified), in which case the simulation will not stop at a prescribed time -- other criteria will determine when the simulation stops (e.g. how many time steps have been taken).
+The "stop" value can also be given the ``null`` value (or simply not specified), in which case the simulation will not stop at a prescribed time -- other criteria will determine when the simulation stops (e.g. how many time steps have been taken).

 For example: